koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 #### 3. Sh*t happens, but you can figure it out

-Yeah, life throws curveballs (sorry, baseball reference! ⚾), be it the death of loved ones sooner than you expected or even thought about, kids with special needs, unexpected job loss.
+Yeah, life throws curveballs (sorry for the baseball reference ⚾), be it the death of loved ones sooner than you expected, kids with special needs, unexpected job loss.
 At the time they happen, they can feel crushing ... but life goes on ... stuff needs to get done, so you find a way to figure out how to answer the question "so, what now?"

 That's kinda it ... one foot in front of the other, solving one problem after another.
 Lamenting why something did or didn't happen doesn't help, even when your soul wants to scream it out loud.